-Rand H. Paul, M.D., U.S. Senator and Member of the Committee on Foreign Relations and Committee on Homeland Security and Government Affairs
+Rand H. Paul, M.D., U.S. Senator and Member of the U.S. Senate Committee on Foreign Relations and Committee on Homeland Security and Government Affairs

 War and the Rogue Presidency is an invaluable history of the constitutional basis for Congresss war-making power that has been all but forgotten and ignored in the last two decades; and as a bonus the book also makes a compelling case linking unapproved administrative-state operations abroad with the development of the administrative state domesticallyboth products of congressional abdication.